infralight/terraform-merger/README.md

 # Terraform Merger is an automatic solution for merging a couple of terraform state files into a single one

 In some terraform working methods, there is a usage in more than one state file.
-Terraform Merger was created to automatically merge an unlimited number of state files into one, and by that to allow TF users more capabilities. without the following requirements applied, the merged state file created will not be fully functional (but can still be in use):
+Terraform Merger was created to automatically merge an unlimited number of state files into one, and by that to allow TF users more capabilities.
-1. All the merged state files must be of the same version and terraform version.
-2. Each terraform resource must have a unique identifier across all the state files.

 ### Deploy Terraform Merger to your AWS account
 ![N|Solid](architecture.png)<br />